 Public Domain and Secondary Council toilets are subject to the Building Act and Building Code in terms of toilet design and capacity.
 Most of these sites take responsibility for the toilets on behalf of their staff and customers, based on user expectations and compliance.
-This also applies to parks and locations where Council encourages large numbers of residents and tourists to aggregate, such as in Cathedral Square or at Council-run events.
+This also applies to parks and locations where Council encourages large numbers of residents and tourists to aggregate, such as at Council-run events.

-However, the Building Code falls to require retailers to provide facilities for their customers in the same way that a Shopping Centre must.
-While true for all retailers, this inconsistent approach is most noticeable with the larger retail outlets, such as supermarkets, large format warehouse- styled retailers and bulk retailers.
+However, the Building Code fails to require retailers to provide facilities for their customers in the same way that a Shopping Centre must.
+While true for all retailers, this inconsistent approach is most noticeable with the larger retail outlets, such as supermarkets, large format warehouse-styled retailers and bulk retailers.
 Similar issues exist with the provision of toilet facilities within nightclubs and other late night venues.
 Anecdotal evidence suggests inadequate toilet facilities are provided, which in turn contributes to anti-social behaviour in adjacent public areas.

 In light of these factors, the following options are available:

 - Status Quo.
-Provision by a mix of Council and non- Council providers is adequate to meet the overall demand.
+Provision by a mix of Council and non-Council providers is adequate to meet the overall demand.
 This does not address differences in the quality of the toilets provided. - 2.
 Improve level of service at existing Council-owned toilets.
-Options to achieve this include: - Increase the frequency of cleaning; - Rationalise cleaning contracts and develop consistent cleaning standards for Council facilities; - Improve signage to encourage the reporting of damage or cleanliness problems to the Council; - A quick response cleaning service when notification of problems is received by the Council; - Upgrading buildings including surfaces, fixtures and fittings to those more resistant to vandalism and easier to clean; - Place the building maintenance on a facilities maintenance contract. - 3.
+Options to achieve this include: - 3.
 Increase provision of Council-owned toilets in retail locations.
-Council could choose to provide toilet facilities in retail areas to address the lack of services provided by the retailers linked to the limitations of the Building Code. - 4.
-Reduce provision of Council-owned toilets in retail locations.
-Council could rely more fully on businesses to provide services for their customers. - 5.
-Lobby for changes to the Building Code.
-Council could lobby central government for amendments to the Building Code that would require the retail sector, including nightclubs to provide (or enhance) sanitary facilities. - 6.
-Complete site specific monitoring of demand.
-Commission monitoring to develop demand profile for specific groups of sites identifying current demand on a seasonal basis and at peak demand periods, etc. This would enable services to be customised better to demand.
+Council could choose to provide toilet facilities in retail areas to address the lack of services provided by the retailers linked to the limitations of the Building Code. - Reduce provision of Council-owned toilets in retail locations.
+Council could rely more fully on businesses to provide services for their customers.

-- 7. Improve community awareness of availability and standards.
-Explore opportunities to improve awareness of the availability of public conveniences for residents and tourists, the standards they should expect and the options available for them to raise concerns. - 8.
-Charge for access to public toilets.
+- Lobby for changes to the Building Code.
+Council could lobby central government for amendments to the Building Code that would require the retail sector, including nightclubs to provide (or enhance) sanitary facilities. - Complete site specific monitoring of demand.
+Commission monitoring to develop demand profile for specific groups of sites identifying current demand on a seasonal basis and at peak demand periods, etc. This would enable services to be customised better to demand. - Improve community awareness of availability and standards.
+Explore opportunities to improve awareness of the availability of public conveniences for residents and tourists, the standards they should expect and the options available for them to raise concerns. - Charge for access to public toilets.
 Some cities in other parts of the world charge for access to public toilets as a means to fund the service.
 The same could be implemented here. - 9.
 Options for sanitary waste disposal from vehicles.
 Some provision for sanitary waste disposal from trailer homes and motor homes exists with camping ground facilities and truck stop facilities (ostensibly for livestock).
 However, the adequacy and appropriateness of these needs to be researched and alternate options considered